eWaterCycle/ewatercycle.github.io/demo.md

 You can find the machine at https://demo1.ewatercycle-nle.src.surf-hosted.nl/

-Note that you need an account for the demo machine.
-Please contact us to get one.
+Note that you need an account to start an experiment on our Jupyterhub.
+Please contact us at questions@ewatercycle.org to get one.
+Without an account, you can still browse the explorer.

 ## Models available on the demo machine in the explorer